-Student visitors will be admitted if a guest approval form is completed and approved by the principal or his/her designee at least one day prior to the guest attending classes.
+Student visitors will be admitted if a guest approval form is completed and approved by school administration or their designee at least one day prior to the guest attending classes.
 The student visitor must be of school age, visiting for an educational purpose, and all teachers must approve.
 No visitor passes will be issued during the first week of school or the last two weeks of school.